krisp

-What are Phonetic Transcriptions?
+What is Phonetic Transcription?

 To put it simply, phonetic transcription is the conversion of spoken words the way they are pronounced instead of how they are written.

-There are usually different types of transcription, from verbatim to intelligent verbatim transcriptions.
+There are usually different types of phonetic transcription, from verbatim to intelligent verbatim transcriptions.
 Moreover, there are also other more specialized types like academic or legal transcriptions.

 However, phonetic transcriptions play a different role, which we’ll look at shortly.